Supercharge Your SEO: A Comprehensive Guide to Content Optimization

 Content pruning involves removing low-quality or irrelevant content to improve overall site performance.

-Clearscope, as mentioned earlier, offers a Content Inventory feature that automates content performance monitoring to identify posts needing a refresh.
+Tools like Clearscope offer features that can help automate content performance monitoring to identify posts needing a refresh.

 Performance monitoring is crucial for understanding how your content is performing and identifying trends.